NikosSpyropoulos/Polygons-Editor/README.md

 ## Τriangulation

-For the implementation of triangulation my source code was from FlipCode.com by John W. Ratcliff (jratcliff@verant.com) on July 22, 2000
+For the implementation of triangulation my source code was from FlipCode.com by John W. Ratcliff

 ## CLIPPING